Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 Using `type: wikibanned` or `type: modcontributors` additionally requires the `modwiki` scope.

-When banning an already banned user (as to change the ban reason or note), if the duration is changed then a new PM will be issued to the target user informing them of the duration change.
+Banning an already banned user does nothing.
+However, when banning an already banned user (as to change the ban reason or note), if the duration is changed then a new direct message will be issued to the user informing them of the duration change.

 Returns `{"json": {"errors": []}}` on success.
 If the user is already in the relationship, it is treated as a success.